 Investors should note that EPM transactions may be effected in relation to the Trust in circumstances where the Manager or the Investment Managers have, either directly or indirectly, an interest which may potentially involve a conflict of their obligations to the Trust.
 Where a conflict cannot be avoided, the Manager and the Investment Managers will have regard to their responsibility to act in the best interests of the Trust and its Unitholders.
 The Manager and the Investment Managers will ensure that the Trust and its Unitholders are treated fairly and that such transactions are effected on terms which are not less favourable to the Trust than if the potential conflict had not existed.
-For further information in relation to conflicts of interest, please see the 'conflicts of interest' section of this prospectus.
+For further information in relation to conflicts of interest, please see paragraph 6.7 of the main body of this Prospectus.